 Featured in Margaret Heffernan’s book on successful women, and recognized for her expertise in employee retention and sound business practices; Maureen regularly speaks at industry conventions and is frequently invited to share her approach to management as a conference speaker/panelist.

-Maureen has three children and five grandchildren and lives with her husband in Broadview, Illinois.
+Maureen has three children and seven grandchildren and lives with her husband in Broadview, Illinois.